AnishaaReddy/OnlineGroceryStore/README.md

 # OnlineGroceryStore
 This is a PHP Grocery store project built using HTML CSS and Javascript to help users search, add items to cart and checkout.
+The database used is MySQL.

 Its a dynamic website for an online grocery store.
 The website provides a simulated online shopping experience for potential customers.